onejeuu/sc-file/docs/source/usage.rst

 ``--biomes / --no-biomes``
-  Export biome data in Anvil chunks.
+  Export biome data.
 Enabled by default.
 Use ``--no-biomes`` to omit it.

   .. code-block:: bash
     :caption: Example